Monday, February 22, 2010

 B: “Ajatuksissamme tuota laatikkoa muunneltiin” – if only in reality they’d modified the song.

 A: Preferably by replacing it with something better, which, let’s face it, couldn’t have been that much of a challenge.
-There’s nothing wrong with the production itself, but it’s, well... still just wrong.
+There’s nothing wrong with the production itself, but it’s... still just wrong.
 The opening bar (and indeed pretty much all of the opening) is a blatant rip-off of Roxette.

-V: In its defence, the vocals are good and it does sound quite contemporary, if unoriginal.
-But the title still translates as ‘crap crap’ in Estonian.
+V: In its defence, the vocals are good.
+It does sound contemporary, too, if unoriginal.
+Amusingly, the title filters through as ‘crap crap’ in Estonian.

 13 Switzerland

-A: Switzerland are a bit rubbish, really, aren’t they, at Eurovision.
-So boringly predictable.
-To be fair though, this was never meant to make it to the ESC stage in the first place.
-Was she kicking her clothes off in borderline prick-tease/coquettish fashion throughout?
-I hope so.
+weren’t they.
+This is so boringly predictable.
+I know it was never meant to make it to the ESC stage in the first place, but even so.
+I hope she was kicking her clothes off in borderline prick-tease/coquettish fashion throughout.

 V: [Watches] Pity.
-I’m convinced she wishes she’d taken up that pole dancing job instead of settling on a Swiss banker for a husband, a couple of kids and singing show tunes in her knickers while hoovering.
+I’m sure she wishes she’d taken up that pole-dancing job instead of settling on a Swiss banker for a husband, a couple of kids and singing show tunes in her knickers while hoovering.

 14 Luxembourg